bsamuels453/getReceivables/README.md

 # getReceivables
 Shell script for use with OmegaFi and Google Sheets.
 Creates a spreadsheet with balances of all members.

-This script creates a csv file called receivables.csv in a user-specified directory, sorted by balance in descending order.
+This script creates a CSV file called receivables.csv in a user-specified directory, sorted by balance in descending order.
 In Google Sheets, one can insert the following into a cell, and the contents of the CSV file will be read into the spreadsheet:

 =IMPORTDATA("http://www.yourwebsite.com/path/to/receivables.csv")